wrongs done to trees, wrongs of every sort, are done in the darkness

 on April 22 each year was an important day to Lois.
 She passed away

 the environment, in human welfare and citizen participation in community

-planning, Lois James has been committed to the following organizations
+planning, Lois James had been committed to numerous organizations:

 Association of Women Electors (AWE)